-Note that the code places the call to Ice.initialize into a try block and takes care to return the correct exit status to the operating system.
+Note that the code places the call to Ice.Util.initialize into a try block and takes care to return the correct exit status to the operating system.
 Also note that an attempt to destroy the communicator is made only if the initialization succeeded.

-The Ice.
-Application Class in Python
+The Ice.Application Class in C#

-The preceding program structure is so common that Ice offers a class, Ice.
-Application, that encapsulates all the correct initialization and finalization activities.
+The preceding structure for the Main method is so common that Ice offers a class, Ice.Application, that encapsulates all the correct initialization and finalization activities.
 The synopsis of the class is as follows (with some detail omitted for now):